Koenkk/zigbee2mqtt.io/docs/information/exposes.md

 ```

 ### Lock
 Indicates a device exposes a lock.
+Only possible feature is `state`.

 Example: